Archive for October 2021

 Conclusion

-Anyone is free to choose to either listen to, or ignore, the Truth as found in the Bible.
-One way or another, we will all have to come to the realization that all of creation and time and space is finite and will end at some point…and for any one individual that end will come at the point of physical death.
-But there is still the Judgment Day to come for sin!
-However, while anyone remains physically alive in this temporal realm, there is still the hope and joy of knowing that we can have peace with God through Jesus Christ (alone) as The Sin Bearer and punished Substitute if we only cry out to God for mercy in Jesus’s Name before it is too late.
+However, while anyone remains physically alive in this temporal earthly realm, there is still the hope and joy of knowing that there can be eternal peace with God through Jesus Christ (Alone), Who, as The Sin Bearer and The Punished Substitute, IF that person only cries out to God for mercy in Jesus’ Name before it is too late.
 In order to stand in the presence of God, and to enter into the Temple of God not built with hands, we must be clothed in the robes of Jesus Christ’s Righteousness.

 Comfort for the Believer in the End Times